RFang1997/hidoop/README.md

 - a Hidoop service controlling the distributed and parallel execution of map processing, the recovery of results and the execution of the reduce

+The different folders are organized as follows :
+- data : folder containing the file to be processed
+- sh : the different .sh files allowing to run the application
+- src : the source code of the application

+Additional information is provided in the various files.